willb335/gatsby-starter-hoa/README.md

 ![](screenshots/cicero_hoa.png)

-This starter is totally content based on [Contentful](https://contentful.com), which is a headless CMS where you can write the content for your page.
-In summary, Contentful is the Model when Gatsby with React is the View.
+This starter is based on [Contentful](https://contentful.com), which is a headless CMS where you can write the content for your page.
+In summary, Contentful is the Model where Gatsby with React is the View.

 ### Lighthouse Score